Understanding the Maryland Road Worker Protection Act of 2024

 40 mph or more above the speed limit: $500, or $1000 if workers are present.

-The new system is a provision of the Maryland Road Worker Protection Act approved by the General Assembly during the 2024 Legislative Session and signed into law by Governor Wes Moore on April 9.
-Many aspects of the new law were recommendations of Maryland Work Zone Safety Work Group formed by Governor Wes Moore and chaired by Lieutenant Governor Aruna Miller.
-The work group was created following the March 2023 work zone crash on the Baltimore Beltway that claimed the lives of six highway workers.
+The law's recommendations stemmed from the Maryland Work Zone Safety Work Group, formed by Governor Wes Moore and chaired by Lieutenant Governor Aruna Miller.
+This work group was established following a tragic incident in March 2023 when a work zone crash on the Baltimore Beltway claimed the lives of six highway workers.
+These tragic events highlighted the urgent need for better safety measures in work zones.

 Frank Benvenuto